 We are thrilled to welcome our resident photographer, Alex Roldan, to the blog today to talk a little bit about night drives and photography.
 Specifically, photography tips for those venturing out for night game drives.
-All photography in this post was captured by Alex during his drives here at Finch Hattons!

-Camera Tips For Night Drives
+Camera Tips for Night Drives

 Because you’re taking images at night and there’s minimal light (even from the spotlight), you’ll need to try to get as much light as possible into your camera, so it’s a good idea to start with settings something along these lines.

 It’s best to try shooting in the full manual, which will give you the maximum control over your settings as the camera might try to do things you might not want it to, or it may not even allow you to take the image t all.

 You’ll need to be shot very slowly, so setting your shutter speed between 1/40 to 1/80 of a second is a fairly solid place to start.
 And because you’re shooting so slowly, you will need to turn on any optical stabilization functions your lens might have.
 You’ll also need to use a bean bag or monopod to give you the stabilization you’ll need to try to capture a sharp image.

 You can set your ISO to automatic (so the camera will decide the best level), or you can set this manually.
 You’ll need to start pretty high and then work from that.
 Cameras are becoming more adept at handling high ISO levels with the reduction of camera ‘noise’ (the grainy effect you will see on images taken in low light levels).
 Setting your ISO at around 3200 is an excellent place to start.
 And don’t forget; you can always reduce the amount of noise to a certain degree when you edit the photos on whichever platform you use.